Peterson120/Algorithms/README.md

 CompareStrings is used to map characters to values for String comparisons
 <br />
 Tester is the main driver code
-<br></br>
-BogoSort is the best sorting algorithm ever!
-Use when possible

 <h2>Run Code</h2>
 Clone the code to your local machine<br />